fulplan/fulplan/README.md

 ## Hi there, I'm FulPlan

-I'm FulPlan Mutasim, full-stack developer, An Open-source enthusiast and maintainer Specializing in bulding Web Apps which focus on providing the best User interaction & experience for everyone using them,I'm focused on buiilding complex application with modern technologies both client and server.
+I'm FulPlan Mutasim, junior developer, An Open-source enthusiast and maintainer Specializing in bulding Web Apps which focus on providing the best User interaction & experience for everyone using them,I'm focused on buiilding complex application with modern technologies both client and server.

-In my personal space I love to do /play games :Fifa:, swimming :goat: and outing.
+In my personal space I love to do /play games :Fifa :Call Of Duty, :Pubg, swimming and outing.
 I would love to travel around the world:

 - 💼 any freelance work? do reach, [email](mailto:mutasimplan@gmail.com) 😊
 - 💬 ask me about anything, i am happy to help;